oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 ### Create an Auth0 account

 Sign up at [Auth0](https://auth0.com/signup) and install the [Auth0 CLI](https://github.com/auth0/auth0-cli).
-Then run:
+Then in the command line run:

 ```shell
 auth0 login
 ```

-The terminal will display a device confirmation code and open a browser session to activate the device.
+The command output will display a device confirmation code and open a browser session to activate the device.

 **NOTE**: My browser was not displaying anything, so I had to manually activate the device by opening the URL `https://auth0.auth0.com/activate?user_code={deviceCode}`.